 No founder CEO should skip this step.
 There are countless business plan templates, free courses, and videos that guide you through the perils of covering all aspects of a business.

 Startup CEO’s are responsible for everything.
 Financing, human resources, marketing, operations, hiring, firing, sales, PR – it’s a lot!
 One sign of a good leader is that they know how to delegate.

 Having the desire to be in control can lead to overworking your team, too much stress, and failure.
 Some tasks have to be done by the startup CEO, but many of them can be delegated.
 Implement effective methods that help you improve your skills in a leadership role and become an effective leader.

 Having a team around doesn’t mean a startup CEO can go into vacation mode and avoid his/her many responsibilities.
 If you're a founder CEO, you need to lead from behind and show that they’re capable of getting their hands dirty and that nothing is below them.

 “Give credit for success and take credit for failure.
 Highlight amazing work and accept what is out of your control.
 The world is full of variables that are beyond our control.
 Time spent focusing on those is time not spent on taking action on something that you can control.
 Be the culture–and ask people to call you out if you are acting outside of it.”

-It can be a long process finding the right people for your startup team.
+It can be a long process to find the right people for your startup team.
 Don’t hire someone until you have interviewed at least 5-7 others for that certain position.
 The former CEO at Silicon Labs, Brett Fox, said that he went through three founding teams before he was able to start his company.
 Surround yourself with a business team that is smart, has integrity, and is passionate about your company.